 COUN 5373 PSYCHOPATHOLOGY AND TREATMENT PLANNING IN COUNSELI This course offers a study of the principles of understanding dysfuntion in human behavior and social disorganization.
 Included in this course is an exploration of etiology, classification, differential diagnosis, and prognosis issuessurrounding the full spectrum of mental health disorders in a culturally diverse society.
 Also, included is an overview of record keeping and treatment planning strategies required of today's mental health marketplace.
-(Prerequisite:permission required) Previously listed as Counseling Diagnosis&Treatment Planning
+Counseling Diagnosis&Treatment Planning

-COUN 5423 COUNSELING PRE-PRACTICUM This course provides an overview of the basic counseling skills used by the professional counselor in working with children, adolescents, and adults.
+COUN 5423 COUNSELING PRE-PRACTICUM

+This course provides an overview of the basic counseling skills used by the professional counselor in working with children, adolescents, and adults.
 Included is a laboratory experience in which the student is trained in the application of counseling relationship-building and working-stage skills via role-play activities with others students in the class.
-(Prerequisite: Full admission to the Clinical Mental Health or School Counseling graduate programs; Permission required)
+(Prerequisite: Full admission to the Clinical Mental Health or School Counseling graduate programs)